-The Board expects year 2014 to be another challenging year due to many uncertainties in the global economy.
+The Board expects year 2015 to be another challenging year due to many uncertainties in the global economy.
 Going forward, the Group will continue to focus on its core business with emphasis on productivity, efficiency and cost saving measures to enhance its profitability.
 In view of stiff competition in the market, the Group is increasing its production capacity to diversify its products, introduce products differentiation, to improve on the existing products and to reduce the delivery lead time in order to better service our customers.
 In addition, further efforts have been made to maximise value from our current operation through the continuous development of new and innovative products as well as products enhancement.

-ACKNOWLEDGEMENT AND APPRECIATION

-On behalf of the Board, I would like to extend my appreciation to our valued customers, business associates, shareholders, financiers and the authorities for their continuous support and confidence in the Group.

-I would also like to extend my sincere appreciation to the management team and all the employees for their contribution, dedication and commitment to the Group.
+On behalf of the Board of Directors, I wish to express our deepest appreciation to our shareholders, customers, business associates, regulatory bodies, financial institutions and suppliers for their assistance and continued support.
+We will continue to uphold your trust and confidence in the Group.
+I wish to extend my heartfelt thanks to the management and all associates of the Group for their dedication, hard work and loyalty that are seeing us through our challenges.
+The Group continues to remain strong as a result of the concerted effort of the entire team.

+Guan Kok Beng Chairman